wintechis/content-selection-component/README.md

 ### Open discussion

 * if no match between accept and type mappings
-  * currently: component not active -> 404 Not Found
+  * currently: return error 406 Not Acceptable (TODO: header for possible types)
-  * possible alternative: return error 406 Not Acceptable
+  * alternative: component not active -> 404 Not Found

 * redirect vs directly return the document that best matches the request